kdlong/SMP_18_001_CWR/firstReading.md

   also do a GOF-test, see https://twiki.cern.ch/twiki/bin/view/CMS/StatComGOF using the Baker-Cousins advocated likelihood chi2 test.

+**The uncertainty is calculated from the variation in the likelihood as for all CMS papers.
+We think it is therefore unnecessary to state this explicitly.**

+**Goodness of fit tests were performed in the process of unblinding.
+The observation was quite consistent in all tests implemented in the combine package.
+The results using the KS test are given below.

+ --- GoodnessOfFit ---
+Kolmogorov-Smirnov test statistic: 0.403416
+Done in 0.03 min (cpu), 0.03 min (real) mean   expected limit: r < 0.519199 +/- 0.00769576 @ 95%CL (100 toyMC)
+median expected limit: r < 0.522776 @ 95%CL (100 toyMC)
+   68% expected band : 0.439161 < r < 0.596618
+   95% expected band : 0.389792 < r < 0.694084

+For the expectation and 0.561381 for the observed data.**

 l.366: what you mean with stat. uncertainties, the ones of the data or also related to control regions or MC samples, etc.?

+**Clarified that we mean the data**
 >>>>>>> Section 9 <<<<<<<<<
 - it is not fully clear what is actually happening here.
   Is it correct that the aQGC parameters transform the EWK WZjj shape and norm?